Posted on August 26, 2021 by Staff Writer

 The principles of Islamic Banking lays the foundation of how Islamic banks should operate.
 Most scholars view the guiding principles of Islamic Banking as fairness, justice, transparency, and the pursuit of social harmony.

-Here are some of the restrictions or prohibitions that form part of the Islamic banking
+Here are some of the characteristics of Islamic banking:

 Islam considers lending with interest payments as an exploitative practice that favors the lender at the expense of the borrower who has to pay interest for the money borrowed regardless of the outcome of the cash employed.